executablebooks/jupyter-cache/docs/index.md

 ## Installation

-To install `jupytes-cache`, do the following:
+To install `jupyter-cache`, do the following:

 ```bash
 pip install jupyter-cache[cli]